 It is important to note that despite the different course material formats and associated pricings available to students, and the various cost saving initiatives underway at schools, some students with the greatest financial need in the state are still not able to afford materials; not having those materials can have a negative impact.
 Eighty-three percent of all student respondents (all MAP grant recipients who are lower-income students) reported they consider college course materials, in general, to be overpriced; 11 percent were unsure; and 6 percent indicated they were not overpriced.
-Respondents who obtained materials through a campus-wide textbook rental program or equitable access program were less likely than respondents who obtained their materials through self-procurement only or self-procurement and inclusive access to have indicated they consider college course materials, in general, to be overpriced, 75 percent and 73 percent, compared to 85 percent and 84 percent, respectively.
+Respondents who obtained materials through a campus-wide textbook rental program or equitable access program were less likely than respondents who obtained their materials through self-procurement only or self-procurement and inclusive access to have indicated they consider college course materials, in general, not 84 percent, respectively.
 Additionally, 16 percent of the comments, or 96 comments, provided by students (the largest proportion of the nearly 600 comments provided by about 7% of all respondents) on anything additional they wanted to share with regard to their college course materials experience revolved around course materials being too expensive.